danknights/mice5035/tutorials/06_statistical_testing_in_R/README.md

 ### Add a covariate to the test
 We tested only whether beta diversity is associated with Sample Group.
 There could be other variables that explain the variation in beta diversity.
 One such variable could be body mass index (BMI).
 We can ask `adonis2` to test two variables at the same type, by providing a formula like this: `y ~ x1 + x2`.
-Let's add BMI as an additional variable:
+Let's add BMI as an additional variable.
+Copy this into your source file and then run it.
 ```bash
 # Test if variation in beta diversity is associated with
 # sample group or subject BMI